mpyrev-github/GingerbreadMarket/README.md

 Create an exchange in the form of a web-system on ASP .NET MVC.
 This solution is presented using the postgreSQL database.
 ### Try the program
+If you want to try my program, you can [download](https://github.com/vastXgithub/gingerbreadmarket/archive/master.zip) project.
 For the program to work, initially, you must install postgreSQL and create the OrdersDb database.
+And add webuser user with webuser password.
+He must be the owner of the tables.
 Database structure:
 * OrdersDb
   * Deals